esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 ## Section 5 - Finding answers to accessibility issues
 > This module focuses on developing strategies for finding answers to accessibility issues and how to feel confident in those answers.
 You will also learn how to build that accessibility "muscle" to understand user impact and solutions.

+### Lesson 1: Finding answers to accessibility issues
+> The big caveat here is that we all have our own biases, as discussed earlier.
+> Part of finding answers is “knowing what you don't know” and not automatically assuming that everything you find will be correct.

+Marcy suggest to do the following when "

 ## Useful resources
 TODO: Add more  useful links.